arungudelli/angularjswiki/content/en/pipes/CustomPipe/index.md

   weight = 5
 +++

+Custom Pipes in Angular are very useful in case, if we want to re use some business logic across our Angular applications.

 We can **create custom pipes in Angular** in two ways.

 1. Using **`ng generate pipe`** angular cli command.
 2. Manually.

-Custom Pipes are very useful in case, if we want to re use some business logic across our Angular application.

 {{% toc %}}